dhanoosu/TkTerm/README.md

 - Compatible with Windows and Unix systems
 - Return Code (RC) of previous run commands is shown at the bottom status bar
 - **Ctrl-C** to kill current running process
+- **Ctrl-F** to search; supports case sensitivity and regex searches
-- UP and DOWN arrow to cycle between next and previous commands in history
+- **UP** and **DOWN** arrow keys to cycle between next and previous commands in history
 - Unix-like **tab completion** on files and directories
 - Handles **multiline commands** using caret character `^` or `\`

 ## Requirements
-The Tkinter GUI library is built into Python, so no additional installation is needded.
+The Tkinter GUI library is built into Python, so no 3rd party library is required.

 Requires at least Python version 3 and above.